Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: Facing to Blockchain Latency: Influential Parameter Analysis on Latency

-Figures \ref{fig:timeoutImpact} and \ref{fig:timeoutCDF} demonstrate the impact of the block-generation timeout $\timeout$ on $\TVarAvg$ and the \acp{CDF} of the ledger-commitment latency, respectively, for empirical results and the best-fit distributions.
-Note that the probability distribution fitting results with \ac{KS} statistics values are provided in Table \ref{table:ImpactAnalysis} (see the values for $\block$ = 10 and $\timeout$ = 1.75, 2.00, 2.25, and 2.50 [sec]).
-From Figs \ref{fig:timeoutImpact} and \ref{fig:timeoutCDF}, we can see that both the average and the \acp{CDF} of the ledger-commitment latency of the best-fit distributions are well-matched with those of the empirical results.
+Figure \ref{fig:parameterImpacts} demonstrates the impact of the block-generation timeout $\timeout$ on $\TVarAvg$ for empirical results and the best-fit distributions (blue lines).
+Note that the probability distribution fitting results with \ac{KS} statistics values are provided in Table \ref{table:ModelingResults} (see the values for $\block=10$ and $\timeout=1.75, 2.00, 2.25,$ and $2.50$ [sec]).
+From Fig \ref{fig:parameterImpacts}, we can see that the average ledger-commitment latency of the best-fit distributions are well-matched with those of the empirical results.

-From Fig. \ref{fig:blocksizeImpact}, we can also see that when the block-generation timeout $\timeout$ is short (e.g., $\timeout <$ 1.5 [sec] for $\block$ = 10 and $\timeout <$ 0.5 [sec] for $\block$ = 15), the average ledger-commitment latency $\TVarAvg$ is extremely high for the same reason as explained in Section \ref{subsec:BlocksizeImpact} due to the short block-generation timeout.
+From Fig. \ref{fig:parameterImpacts}, we can also see that when the block-generation timeout $\timeout$ is short (e.g., $\timeout<1.5$ [sec]), the average ledger-commitment latency $\TVarAvg$ is extremely high for the same reason as explained in Section \ref{subsec:BlocksizeImpact} due to the short block-generation timeout.
 As $\timeout$ increases, $\TVarAvg$ decreases and the waiting time at the validation phase also becomes lower.
-However, when $\timeout$ increases beyond certain values (e.g., $\timeout <$ 2 [sec] for $\block$ = 10 and $\timeout <$ 1.25 [sec] for $\block$ = 15), $\TVarAvg$ increases again.
+However, when $\timeout$ increases beyond certain values (e.g., $\timeout<2$ [sec]), $\TVarAvg$ increases again.
 In this case, the validation latency is no longer long, but transactions need to wait longer for others to be included into a block in the ordering phase due to the long $\timeout$.
 As $\timeout$ keeps increasing, $\TVarAvg$ could eventually saturate as most of the new blocks are generated because $\block$ transactions are collected before the timeout expires.

 Besides, we found that $\TVarAvg$ can be more sensitively changed according to $\txnrate$ for longer $\timeout$.
-Specifically, in Table \ref{table:ModelingResults}, for $\block$ = 20, when $\timeout$ is 2 [sec], $\TVarep$ is 1.6587 and 1.7437, respectively, for $\txnrate$ = 15 and 18.
-However, when $\timeout$ becomes 3 [sec], $\TVarep$ is 1.616 and 1.3902, respectively, for $\txnrate$ = 15 and 18.
-The difference of $\TVarep$ is larger for $\timeout$ = 3 [sec] (i.e., 0.2258) than that for $\timeout$ = 2 [sec] (i.e., 0.085).
+Specifically, in Table \ref{table:ModelingResults}, for $\block=20$, when $\timeout$ is $2$ [sec], $\TVarep$ is 1.6587 and 1.7437, respectively, for $\txnrate=15$ and $18$.
+However, when $\timeout$ becomes $3$ [sec], $\TVarep$ is 1.616 and 1.3902, respectively, for $\txnrate=15$ and $18$.
+The difference of $\TVarep$ is larger for $\timeout=3$ [sec] (i.e., 0.2258) than that for $\timeout=2$ [sec] (i.e., 0.085).